Plan for Mumbai’s Eastern Waterfront uses public land to benefit the wealthy – and must be resisted

 As India prepares to witness the monumental defeat of Lutyens’ Delhi’s “colonial ethos” through a massive makeover of the Central Vista that includes Rashtrapati Bhavan, the parliament building and India Gate, new lines are being drawn on Mumbai’s docklands that will determine how the city’s biggest slice of public land will be divided up and used.

 Apart from the Central government’s authority and its favored architecture firm HCP Design as consultant, there is little in common between these two proposals.
-Out of the Central Vista’s 40-hectare site, modeled to represent the “values and aspirations of New India” will most likely emerge, as the historian Nayanani Gupta puts it, an “Indo-Saracenic-Modernist-Brutalist-Burj Dubai concoction”.
+Out of the Central Vista’s 40-hectare site, modeled to represent the “values and aspirations of New India” will most likely emerge, as the historian Narayani Gupta puts it, an “Indo-Saracenic-Modernist-Brutalist-Burj Dubai concoction”.

 On the other hand, the docklands of Mumbai, now rebranded as the “Cruise Tourism Capital of the country”, demand a style more suited to the tastes of corporate capital.
 Its 253-hectare “redevelopment site” will be bestowed with a gridiron plan propping up a Modernist-Corporate-Manhattanesque Glitzkrieg, embellished with a London-Eye-inspired ferris wheel.
 The proposal explains why: Manhattan’s “iconic rectilinear street grid has been called the most courageous act of prediction in Western Civilisation”.